Use the RANK function to evaluate a set of values and assign sequential rankings starting at 1.

 The Ranking groups argument can be used to split the target values of the RANK function into several categories.
 Each set of values with the same value for the Ranking groups argument is ranked individually.

 The RANK function has the following constraints:

-The Source values argument is required and must be a number-formatted line item, property, or expression.
+The Source values argument is required and must be a number, date-, or time period-formatted line item, property, or expression.

 The result of the function must be number-formatted.